Othram: Tracy Walker AKA "Elk Valley Jane Doe/Baby Girl"

-On April 3, 1985, the skeletonised partial remains of a young girl were discovered about 200 yards off Big Wheel Gap Road, four miles southwest of Jellico, Tennessee in Campbell County near a strip mine.
+On April 3, 1985, the skeletonised partial remains of a young girl were discovered about 200 yards off Big Wheel Gap Road, four miles southwest of Jellico, Tennessee, in Campbell County near a strip mine.
 She was believed to have been dead between one and four years.
 Her age was estimated between 9 and 15.
 She was found by a passerby.

 On August 30, 2022, she was identified as 15-year-old Tracy Sue Walker of Lafayette, Indiana.
 The connection was made after Othram Laboratories located a possible family member in the Lafayette area and TBI intelligence analysts located several relatives there, who confirmed they had a relative who disappeared in 1978.
 DNA samples were taken and submitted to CODIS, from with the UNTCHI identified Walker's remains.

-John Glatzel AKA "Harris County John Doe (1982)"

-On July 6, 1982, bones and clothing belonging to what appeared to be a young male were found in a field near Schurmier Road in Houston, Texas.
-A subsequent autopsy determined that the victim had likely been strangled to death, but due to the lack of clues and no missing persons reports matching the decedent's description, the case quickly went cold.

-In August 2021, the Houston Police Department reopened the case and submitted it to Othram, who eventually tracked down the decedent's younger sister, who now lives in Indiana.
-Through her familial DNA, the victim was identified as 18-year-old John Howard Gletzel, but the circumstances of his disappearance and murder remain unclear and are under investigation.

-Ralph Tufano AKA "Alachua County John Doe (1979)"

-On February 13, 1979, an employee of the Florida Forest Service working in High Springs found what appeared to be a human skeleton.
-Aside from clothing and a rope with a knot, there was no means of identification left behind.
-Since 1982, multiple forensic experts and several institutions, including the DNA Doe Project, had attempted to identify the decedent but were unable to do so due to complications with locating a suitable DNA profile.

-The case was eventually handed over to Othram, which managed to locate a second or fourth cousin of the decedent via genome sequencing.
-On September 19, 2022, he was finally identified as 35-year-old Ralph Tufano, who had gone missing from New York in 1976.
-It is unclear how and why he ended up in Florida, and his death is currently under investigation.